 When stock prices fall, you can get more shares for the same amount of money and lower your average cost per share

-Retirement plans, to which investors make automatic contributions with every paycheck, are a prime example of dollar cost averaging.
+Retirement plans, to which investors make automatic contributions with each paycheque, are a prime example of dollar cost averaging.

 A diversified portfolio doesn’t guarantee profits or provide assurances that investments won’t decrease in value, but it does help lower risk.
 By spreading investments across a variety of asset classes, investors can buffer the effects of volatility on their portfolios.
 Overall returns won’t reach the highest highs of any single investment — but they won’t hit the lowest lows either.

-For investors who want to avoid some of the stress of downturns, diversification can help lower volatility.
+For investors who want to avoid some of the stress of downturns, diversification may help lower volatility.

 Stocks are important building blocks of a diversified portfolio, but bonds can provide an essential counterbalance.
 That’s because bonds typically have low correlation to the stock market, meaning that they have tended to zig when the stock market zagged.

-High-quality bonds have shown resilience when stock markets are unsettled
+High-quality bonds have shown resilence when stock markets are unsettled

 What’s more, bonds with a low equity correlation can potentially help soften the impact of stock market losses on your overall portfolio.
 Funds providing this diversification can help create durable portfolios, and investors should seek bond funds with strong track records of positive returns through a variety of markets.